-- reduced lead-times in procurement, transport and delivery of food to final distribution points; - reduced pipeline breaks, by covering initial CBT requirements before contributions arrived; - increased operational effectiveness, by pre-positioning food ahead of the rainy season and achieving lower transport costs; - increased cost savings, by procuring commodities at harvest, when prices are lower; - an improved forecasting framework, enabling better planning of resource mobilization; and - increased accountability for providing reliable and realistic contribution forecasts. - 130.141.
-Workshop participants observed that improvements needed in the internal management of advances included more timely clearance of macro-advance financing requests and more rapid release of funding by Headquarters to enhance the increase in resource predictability and the reduction in pipeline breaks.
-Country offices also noted that the relatively small pilot macro-advances generated insufficient DSC to test whether increased efficiencies could be achieved through longer-term organizational planning and greater continuity in staff contracts. - 131.142.
-It is important to note that implementation of the macro-advance financing pilot has been constrained by donor conditions attached to contributions.
+- 131. It is important to note that implementation of the macro-advance financing pilot has been constrained by donor conditions attached to contributions.
 Earmarking and other donor restrictions reduce a country office's ability to repay macro-advances, limiting the predictability and flexibility to maximize delivery of food assistance to beneficiaries.
-The validity dates on grants posed a particular challenge, with country offices facing difficulties with repayments when the validity date of a grant did not match the timeframe in which a macro-advance was utilized. - 132.143.
+The validity dates on grants posed a particular challenge, with country offices facing difficulties with repayments when the validity date of a grant did not match the timeframe in which a macro-advance was utilized. - 132.
 Piloting and repayment of the macro-advances will continue throughout 2016.
 The Boston Consulting Group will carry out an analysis in the first quarter of 2017 to identify any gains in efficiency and effectiveness, and the associated risks.
-The Secretariat will share the results of this analysis with partners as part of its advocacy for relaxing donor conditions that have negative impacts on the delivery of food assistance.

-133.144.
-Table 1 shows the country offices participating in the resource-based planning and macro-advance financing pilots.
+The Secretariat will share the results of this analysis with partners as part of its advocacy for relaxing donor conditions that have negative impacts on the delivery of food assistance. - 133.
+Table 1 shows the country offices participating in the resource-based planning and macroadvance financing pilots.

-TABLE 1: SUMMARY OF RESOURCE-BASED PLANS AND MACRO-ADVANCE FINANCING, JULY AUGUST 2016
+TABLE 1: SUMMARY OF RESOURCE-BASED PLANS AND MACRO-ADVANCE FINANCING, JULY 2016

 Country Project 2016 needs-based plan 2016 resource-based plan Macro-advance financing released Repayment status

 USD million

-Ethiopia PRRO 200700 163 97 42.1 25.0 42.1
+Ethiopia PRRO 200700 163 97 42.1 25.0

 Kenya PRRO 200737 118 89 11.5 11.5

-Kenya PRRO 200736 114 65 8.3 4.35
+Kenya PRRO 200736 114 65 8.3 4.3

-Kenya CP 200680 30 27 9.5 3.9 5.7
+Kenya CP 200680 30 27 9.5 3.9

 Mali PRRO 200719 106 73 15.0 13.8

 Nicaragua CP 200434 9.9 7.5 1.3 0.3

 Sudan PRRO 200808 347 270 13.0 13.0

-TOTAL 100.7 71.8 90.9
+TOTAL 100.7 71.8

-Budget rev vision in progress.
+Budget rev rision in progress.
 CP = country pr ogramme.